mihudec/ansible_training/lab_guides/Lab01.md

 Some parameters you'll probably want to change are:
  - `host_key_checking` - If this is set to True (default), Ansible will perform strict SSH keys checking, meaning it will not connect to those hosts, which do not have their key in `~/.ssh/known_hosts`.
 In production this is probably a good thing, however in a lab environment, change this to **False** (and uncomment the line).
  - `host_key_auto_add` - Alternative to `host_key_checking`, except that this option will automatically add new SSH keys to `known_hosts`.
 The default value is False.
 This might be useful when you deploy a new Ansible machine and you need to add SSH keys for all hosts in your inventory.
  - `forks` - Number of concurrent threads (how many hosts can run in parallel).
-This can be changed when running a playbook by adding parameter `-f` or `--forks`.
+This can be changed when running a playbook by adding parameter `-f` or `--fork:
+		- DebiYou should have a new folder in your home directory called `ansible_training`
+	 - `cd ./ansible_training`
+	 - `ls`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1MDIxNjUzMV19
+eyJoaXN0b3J5IjpbMzE2MTYyMTczLC0yNTAyMTY1MzFdfQ==
 -->